superterrific/cms-test/src/posts/wrap-up.md

 First I created the site locally including some content pages with tags, static pages and pagination.
 Then I uploaded it to GitHub and imported it.
 From there I played around with a variety of settings and approaches.

+## Positives

+* Getting up and running is easy when importing a site.
+* If you're familiar with CMSs in general the configuration of setting up directories and pages is straightforward.
+* There seems to be a good amount of flexibility for setting up frontmatter and creating snippets.

 Here's a look at the three major activities or features.

 ## Set Up